SHK2805/nlp-introduction-1/README.md

     - "happier" becomes "happy"
     - "was" becomes "be"
 * Lemmatization considers the context and part of speech of words, which makes it more accurate than stemming (a simpler process that removes affixes from words).
+* Disadvantages:
+  * Slower due to its reliance on a lexical database (like WordNet).
+  * More complex to implement compared to stemming.

 ##### Stemming
 * Stemming is a technique in natural language processing (NLP) that reduces words to their root form by removing suffixes and prefixes.
 * Unlike **lemmatization**, which considers the context and converts words to their meaningful base forms, stemming uses simple heuristics to chop off parts of words.
+* Works well for basic tasks like search engines
 * Stemming helps in standardizing words, which is useful for tasks like text analysis, information retrieval, and search engines.
 * However, it can sometimes produce non-standard or incomplete root forms.
 * Here are some examples of stemming: